TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Experiments

 \subsection{Qualitative analysis}

 In this section, we evaluate the reliability of TbExplain's textual explanations by comparing its results with the manually annotated data.
-In detail, 108 scene images from 9 different classes (12 images from each class) were randomly divided among the three authors of this paper to manually annotate them.
+In detail, 108 scene images from nine different classes (twelve images from each class) were randomly divided among the three authors of this paper to manually annotate them.
 In fact, each author should look at each scene and identify and record three of the most relevant and important objects in the scene that are representative of that class (e.g., the "bed" object is a representative of the "bedroom" class).
 If less than three representative objects were recognizable in the image, the author should fill the empty slots with "empty".

 Finally, we compare the identified objects with the objects presented in the TbExplain textual explanation for each scene.
 We obtained 65.94\% accuracy in this experiment.
 It means that in 65.94\% of cases, our method reliably and correctly interprets the reasoning involved in scene classification by presenting the most relevant objects within the scene (as representative objects of that class) in its textual explanation.
-Therefore, by reading the proposed explanation of the model's functionality, non-expert users can readily understand the underlying reasoning of the model.